openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 #### **1-10.
 Installing packages, SSH keys, and other settings**

 ALRIGHTY...Your Edison is coming along.
-Now we are going to logout of the Edison “console” window, reboot, and login using an “ssh” command.
+Now we are going to set aside the Edison “console” window (in case we can't get in via ssh), reboot, and login using an “ssh” command from a new Terminal window.

 * Type `reboot`
 * Wait as many lines of action go by in the Terminal window...eventually you will get to a prompt.
-When you get that prompt.
-Go ahead and close out the window.
-Confirm that you want to “terminate”
 * Open a new Terminal window by pressing Command-N
-* Login to your Edison by entering `ssh root@edisonhost.local`
+* Login to your Edison by entering `ssh root@edisonhost.local` (changing edisonhost to the hostname you selected above)
 * Enter your password that you set earlier

 ![Login to your rig](../../Images/Edison/Rig_login_time.png)